-- o In case of a serious incident, anyone can set off an evacuation of a part of the building (if needed) via the telephone number 888 (e.g. in case of an outbreak of toxic gas). - In case of an evacuation you will hear announcements broadcast from the loudspeakers.
-As there are no loudspeakers in the laboratories, the evacuation helpers must demand all people to leave the building. - Evacuation bags: evacuation bags are located in the southern parts of the corridors on every floor of the finger buildings.
-You will find the evacuation plan and the evacuation set in the EVAK-bags.

-o In case of an evacuation, follow the escape route signs.
+- In case of a serious incident, anyone can set off an evacuation of a part of the building (if needed) via the telephone number 888 (e.g. in case of an outbreak of toxic gas). - In case of an evacuation you will hear announcements broadcast from the loudspeakers.
+As the acoustic alarm is not audible in all rooms, inform the people in these rooms. - In case of an evacuation, follow the escape route signs.
 The use of elevators is not allowed.
 Everybody is obliged to assist disabled or injured people who cannot use the stairs as long as you don't endanger yourself.
 Rooms locked with a key are considered to be empty and will be not checked by the evacuation staff.
-Please also note that in case of an evacuation the fire doors are retracted in the corridors.
-This changes the perspective in the corridor and people can get puzzled.